hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 * `require_ssl` - (Optional) Whether SSL connections over IP are enforced or not.

+* `allocated_ip_range` - (Optional) The name of the allocated ip range for the private ip CloudSQL instance.
+For example: "google-managed-services-default".
+If set, the instance ip will be created in the allocated range.
+The range name must comply with [RFC 1035](https://datatracker.ietf.org/doc/html/rfc1035).
+Specifically, the name must be 1-63 characters long and match the regular expression [a-z]([-a-z0-9]*[a-z0-9])?.

 The optional `settings.ip_configuration.authorized_networks[]` sublist supports:

 * `expiration_time` - (Optional) The [RFC 3339](https://tools.ietf.org/html/rfc3339)